Other Medical Sciences Programmes

-The first year of each programme consists of taught courses or laboratory rotations, after which the students are assigned a department and spend three years of independent research in a single laboratory (in contrast to the RDM Scholars Programme, which provides funding for four years in a single laboratory).
-Supervisors in RDM participate in the following themes:
+The first year of each programme consists of taught courses or laboratory rotations, after which the students are assigned a Department and spend three years of independent research in a single laboratory (in this respect, the programme differs from the RDM Scholars Programme and WIMM Prize, which are for 4 years in a single laboratory).
+Supervisors in the RDM participate in the following programmes:

 - Genomic Medicine and Statistics

 - Ion Channels and Membrane Transport in Health and Disease (Oxion)